 The process to have your implant secured restoration completed can take from four to nine months.
 If you need any type of treatment first, the process can take much longer.
 It really depends on the state of your oral health.
 Most of this time (about three to six months) is consumed by healing after the implant(s) are surgically placed.

 During this time, they will fuse with the surrounding bone and the tissues will heal from surgery.

 How long do dental implants last?

 Dental implants require a healthy oral environment in order for them to thrive and function properly.
-This means you should be committed to consistent, good oral hygiene habits.
+This means you must be consistent with your oral hygiene habits.
 This includes brushing and flossing regularly and visiting our Fallston, MD dentist office every six months for a regular dental checkup.
 With proper care, your implants can last a lifetime.